 The problem with portals

-The rapid adoption of PEPPOL from buyers is driving traction with suppliers.
+Rapid adoption of PEPPOL from buyers is driving traction with suppliers.

-Of course, there are many third-party portals offering suppliers access to PEPPOL.
+Of course, there are many third party portals offering suppliers access to PEPPOL.
 But using portals comes with distinct disadvantages:

-- Portals require users to duplicate documentation – not only do suppliers have to issue invoices using their finance system, but they also have to raise them using the portal.
+- Portals require users to duplicate documentation – not only do suppliers have to issue invoices using their finance system, they also have to raise them using the portal.